srid/rib/README.md

     - [ ] Add `fsnotify` to re-run Shake on file modificaiton (warp server should serve the new files automatically)
           - Shake API to do this: https://hackage.haskell.org/package/shake-0.18.2/docs/Development-Shake-Database.html
+- Literate haskell
+  - Include rendered Main.lhs as a post in notes.srid.ca

 ## Article Ideas